Skip to main content

 Vehicle class

-Luxury and premium brands take the largest percentage hit — those buyers pay for perfection and have clean-history alternatives to choose from.
+Luxury and premium brands take the largest percentage hit, because those buyers pay for perfection and have clean-history alternatives to choose from.

 The quality of your evidence

-The same car with the same damage settles higher when the demand arrives with real comparables.
+The same car with the same damage settles higher when the demand arrives with real comparables, cross-referenced valuations, and repair documentation.
 Insurers price claims partly on how expensive you look to fight.

 Diminished value usually isn't the only unclaimed money.
-For the days your car sat in the shop, you're generally entitled to loss of use — the reasonable rental value of a comparable vehicle — even if you never actually rented one.
-At typical rates it adds several hundred to a few thousand dollars, and it belongs in the same demand letter.
-See our full loss of use claim guide.
+For the days your car sat in the shop, you're generally entitled to loss of use: compensation for being deprived of your vehicle, typically measured by the rental value of a comparable car.
+At typical rates it adds several hundred to a few thousand dollars, and it belongs in the same demand letter as your diminished value claim: one demand, two line items, one negotiation.

 Evidence checklist before you file